cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Finally, an AEGIS key is not required after the initialization function, and there is no key schedule.
 Thus, ephemeral keys can be erased from memory before any data has been encrypted or decrypted, mitigating cold boot attacks.

-Note that an earlier version of Hongjun Wu and Bart Preneel's paper introducing AEGIS specified AEGIS-128L and AEGIS-256 sporting differences with regards to the computation of the authentication tag and the number of rounds in the `Finalize()` function.
+Note that an earlier version of Hongjun Wu and Bart Preneel's paper introducing AEGIS specified AEGIS-128L and AEGIS-256 sporting differences with regards to the computation of the authentication tag and the number of state updates in the `Finalize()` function.
 We follow the specification of {{AEGIS}}, which can be found in the References section of this document.

 # Conventions and Definitions